hafaio/polars-avro/README.md

 ).unwrap();
 ```

-> ℹ️ Avro supports writing with a fire compression schemes.
+> ℹ️ Avro supports writing with a file compression schemes.
 In
 > rust these features need to be enabled manually, e.g. `apache-avro/bzip` to
 > enable bzip2 compression.
 Decompression is handled automatically.